 From the fale back in the entrance, you can ask the locals if they can take you to the Pulemelei Mound.
 It’s a tricky hike through the thick rainforest and I was quoted T50 so I opted out.

 The stretch of coastal road from the Afu Aau Falls to the Alofaaga Blowholes is the most scenic in Samoa.
-The sections which clings to the ocean, offers dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.
+The sections which cling to the ocean, offers dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.